Take Me Away (Avril Lavigne song): Background and release

 Don Gilmore.
 It serves as the opening track to her second studio album Under My Skin (2004) and was first featured as a B-side of the album's lead single, "Don't Tell Me", CD single in many regions, including Australia, Japan and Europe.

 On May 24, 2004, the track was re-released as a digital download on the iTunes Store as the promotional single for Under My Skin, which was released on the next day.
 The tracks "I Always Get What I Want" and "He Wasn't", which also appeared on the parent album, were also released digitally on the same date.

 According to the Australasian Performing Right Association (APRA), Lavigne has recorded another song also titled "Take Me Away".
 It was written by Avril Lavigne and the music production team the Matrix (credited under all three members' name Graham Edwards, Scott Alspach and Lauren Christy).
 The Lavigne and Matrix track was originally meant to be on Lavigne's debut studio album, Let Go (2002), but didn't make the final track listing.

-Composition
+Composition and lyrics

-"Take Me Away" lasts for a duration of two minutes and fifty seven seconds.
-It is composed in the key of E minor and is set in time signature of common time, with a moderate tempo of 99 beats per minute.
-The song has a basic sequence of F♯m-C♯m-D–E as its chord progression, and features a vocal range spanning from B3 to D5.
-"Take Me Away"'s lyrics are an outcry for her being unable to handle the confusion and hoping someone will take her out of the chaos.
+"Take Me Away" has a duration of two minutes and fifty seven seconds, and is composed in the key of E minor.
+Set in time signature of common time, with a moderate tempo of 99 beats per minute, the song has a basic sequence of F♯m-C♯m-D–E as its chord progression, and features a vocal range spanning from B3 to D♯5.

+Lyrically, the song is an outcry from Lavigne being unable to handle the confusion and hoping someone will take her out of the chaos.
 Annabel Leathes of BBC Music compared the song to another ballad from Under My Skin, "My Happy Ending", since they both "pivot on the pain and despair of relationships going off the boil and, despite the stadium-rousing choruses."